-- The ICO website and Checklist is a great start to assess how you store information currently and what you might need to do to comply with the new GDPR.
+- The ICO website and self assessment is a great start to assess how you store information currently and what you might need to do to comply with the new GDPR.

 - Keep an eye on our website.
 We will continue to update this area with any further information we think may be useful to you.

 If there is a risk to the rights and freedoms of individuals because of a breach of sensitive personal data, you must:

 - Notify the ICO no later than 72 hours.

 - Notify the person(s) whose personal data is affected by the breach.

 If the breach is unlikely to result in a risk to the rights and freedoms of individuals, then you do not need to report it to the ICO.
 Regardless, you should document any breach and detail any remedial actions taken to ensure the breach does not happen again.